University of Wisconsin–Madison

 University Club, 432 East Campus Mall, Room 313

 Join us at the Max Kade Institute to celebrate the recent acquisition of a collection of books, some of them quite rare, published by and about Anabaptists.
-Donated by J. Denny Weaver, these mostly German- …
+Donated by J. Denny Weaver, these mostly German- and Dutch-language items were collected by Weaver and his late father-in-law, J. C. Wenger, a professor at Goshen College who …